ubirch/ubirch-accounting-service/README.md

 _identity_id_: (Optional) It is a device id or identity id.

 _category_: (Optional) It is the category for the stored event.
-Use 'anchoring' or 'verification'.
+Use `anchoring` or `verification`.

 _start_: (Optional) It is the start time of the query.
 The format is "yyyy-MM-dd"

 _end_: (Optional) It is the end time of the query.
 The format is "yyyy-MM-dd"

-_only_count_: (Optional) It turns on the count mode only.
-It will count the events only.

-_bucketed_: (Optional) It will count aggregating by day.
+_mode_: (Optional) It defines the search mode.
+There are three types, 1. `count`, 2.`bucketed`, and 3. `events`.
+If no values is provided or no header, the mode events is used by default.
+The mode count means that the query will return a number of the matched values.
+The mode bucketed means that the result will be a counted aggregation per day.
+The default mode events means that the actual event's record is part of the response.

 > The following image shows the possible combinations of the principal queries.